lukepanc-collab/SMA-Crossover-Trading-Strategy/README.md

 ## Project Overview
 This project backtests a technical trading strategy on Apple (AAPL) stock data from 2024-2025.
 It identifies buy/sell signals based on the intersection of the 20-day and 50-day Simple Moving Averages (SMA).
-My hypothesis was to use the crossing of the SMA20 and SMA50 to create buy and sell signals.
-When the SMA20 crossed above the SMA50, the trend was bullish and it would show a buy signal, and if the SMA20 crossed below the SMA50 then it would show a sell signal.

 ## Key Features
 * **Data Source:** Real-time financial data via Yahoo Finance API (`yfinance`).